orbitdb/field-manual/01_Tutorial/06_Identity_Permission.md

 + }
 ```

-Finally, pass in this access controller as an option when creating databases.
+Finally, add this to your options object to include this access controller, and pass in the options when creating databases.

 ```
 + const customAccessOptions = {